ddintrono1/Circuit_Analyser/README.md

+# To do:
+* The waveforms never stop, except if aborted.
+Consider stopping when launching the step, separating the gui / microcontroller app
+* Consider using just one ADC, for both step and waveforms, to decrease costs and MCU demand

 # Development of a Low-Cost STM32-Based Embedded System for Signal Generation and Acquisition

 This repository contains all the materials regarding the design, implementation, and testing of the embedded system.
 Below is a guide to the project structure and files.